gymbundye/MovieData/README.md

 - I have included this README
 - I have more than 10 commits
 - I have made the project visually appealing by having set colors for the **MovieClub** members
+- I have split the code into seperate file for maintainability and readability (Although I left my initial file in there.
+I could not delete my baby!)
 - I have read in two data sets.
 One API, One CSV
 - I have Cleaned my data and performed a pandas merge with two data sets, and then calculated some new values based on the new data set.
 - I have set up a local database and read data into SQLite